 To maximize your dental benefits, we will need current insurance information prior to every appointment.
 Please call us to update your information or if you have any questions!

-We accept all insurance, Credit Card, Debit Card, Cash, and CareCredit.
+We accept most insurance plans, Credit Card, Debit Card, Cash, and CareCredit.

 Definitely not!
 Every child is welcome at Cascadia Kids Dentistry.
 Schedule your appointment now!

 - When should I start to use toothpaste?